Culture of Birmingham: Classical music

-Birmingham is an important centre for musical education as the home of the UCE Birmingham Conservatoire, founded in 1859.
+Birmingham is an important centre for musical education as the home of the Royal Birmingham Conservatoire, founded in 1859.
 The Royal College of Organists is based in Digbeth.
 Birmingham City Council appoint the Birmingham City Organist to provide a free series of weekly public organ recitals.

 The Birmingham Royal Ballet resides in the city as does the Elmhurst School for Dance, based in Edgbaston, and which claims to be the world's oldest vocational dance school.

 Birmingham's professional opera company – the Birmingham Opera Company – specialises in staging innovative performances in unusual venues (in 2005 it performed Monteverdi's Il Ritorno d'Ulisse in Patria in a burnt-out ice rink in the Chinese Quarter).
 Its artistic director, Graham Vick, has also directed at La Scala, Milan, the Metropolitan Opera in New York and the Royal Opera House in London.

 Visiting opera companies such as Opera North and Welsh National Opera perform regularly at the Hippodrome.

-Birmingham's other principal classical music venues include The National Indoor Arena (NIA), CBSO Centre, Adrian Boult Hall (ABH) at Birmingham Conservatoire, the Barber Concert Hall at the Barber Institute of Fine Arts and Birmingham Town Hall.
+Birmingham's other principal classical music venues include Birmingham Town Hall, CBSO Centre, the Bradshaw Hall at the Royal Birmingham Conservatoire, the Barber Concert Hall at the Barber Institute of Fine Arts and the Utilita Arena.
 Concerts also regularly take place in churches around the city including St Phillips Cathedral, St Paul's in the Jewellery Quarter, St Alban's in Highgate and The Oratory on the Hagley Road.